giogreg/WeatherApp/README.md

 # WeatherApp

-small Weather Application with the openwweather API to learn PWA
+small Weather Application with the open weather API to learn PWA